connadma/connorWebServer/currBuild/README.txt

 - If running on windiws command prompt use set instead of export

 What to do next:
-- push currbuild to repo
+- pagination of blog posts